'Why we want a civil partnership'

 Frances and Henry, Brighton

-Living between France and Brighton means that Frances and Henry, in their 50s, face uncertainty when it comes to their inheritance rights.
+Living between France and Brighton means that Frances Doherty and Henry Penter, in their 50s, face uncertainty when it comes to their inheritance rights.

-As neither of them wants to become a permanent resident of France, they do not qualify for the country's PACS -a civil union contract giving similar, but not entirely the same, rights as marriage.
+As neither of them wants to become a permanent resident of France, they do not qualify for the country's PACS - a civil union contract giving similar, but not entirely the same, rights as marriage.

 Due to this lack of legal recognition in the UK or France, the couple would not automatically inherit each other's wealth.